JeremySCook/JC-Pro-Macro/Code/README.md

 ## Standard Code

-Current standard code (ProMacro.ino) is written and tested on a Macintosh -
+Current standard code (ProMacroStandard.ino) is written and tested on a Macintosh -
 should work with a PC or Linux, possibly with some modifications.

 Includes a mode for media control and browser tabbing, as well as a "jiggle" mode to keep your computer awake.